New Study Reports Association Between Heavy Media Use and ADHD Symptoms in Adolescents

 The results analyzed included 14 different high-frequency (defined as many time per day) digital media activities; these included checking social media sites, liking or commenting on others’ posts, online browsing, streaming videos, or playing games.
 The distribution of 14 high-frequency digital media activities had a mean of 3.62.
 The most common high-frequency activity reported was checking social media sites (54.1%).
 Across follow-ups, the students who reported zero high-frequency media use at baseline had a lower rate of having ADHD symptoms (n=495, 4.6%) than did students who had reported 7 high-frequency activities (n=114, 9.5%) and students who reported 14 high-frequency activities (n=51, 10.5%).

-Though high-frequency media use was associated with only a 10% increased risk of later developing or displaying ADHD symptoms overall, boys and adolescents with more depressive symptoms and delinquent behaviors (such as stealing and skipping school) were more likely to exhibit ADHD symptoms during follow-up.
+Though high-frequency media use was associated with only a 10% increased risk of later developing or displaying ADHD symptoms overall, boys and adolescents with more negative mood disorders and delinquent behaviors (such as stealing and skipping school) were more likely to exhibit ADHD symptoms during follow-up.

 The authors of the study note that the change in ADHD symptoms associated with each incremental increase in media exposure was modest and that unmeasured confounders could account for some of this association.
 In fact, the survey respondents who reported checking social media sites (54.1%) and browsing or viewing images daily (42.9%) is consistent with the numbers reported in a recent Pew internet survey of American adolescents, as noted by Jenny Radesky, M.D., from the University of Michigan School of Medicine, Ann Arbor, in an accompanying editorial.2